 In developmental psychology, there is extensive experimental work on the acquisition of perceptual categories in children.
-As discussed in the introduction, 3-4 month old infants can discriminate between many common categories (Bomba and Siqueland, 1983; Quinn et al., 1993), such as dogs vs. birds or triangles vs. squares.
-It can be hard to known whether infants possess these contrasts before entering the lab-as opposed to acquiring them during the experiment-but other work probes knowledge that is more clearly acquired at home.
+As mentioned in the Introduction, 3-4 month old infants can discriminate between many common categories (Bomba and Siqueland, 1983; Quinn et al., 1993), such as dogs vs. birds or triangles vs. squares.
+It can sometimes be unclear whether infants possess these contrasts before entering the lab-as opposed to acquiring them during the experiment-but other work probes knowledge that is more clearly acquired at home.
 For example, at 6-9 months, infants already seem to know the meanings of many common nouns referring to food or body-part categories, such as "apple" or "mouth" (Bergelson and Swingley, 2012).
 Soon after children begin speaking, there is a vocabulary explosion; a six-year-old knows approximately 14000 words, implying they learn about 9 or 10 words a day in early development (Carey and Bartlett, 1978; Bloom, 2002) and suggesting a similarly rapid acquisition of a large amount of categorical knowledge.
 Although linguistic supervision (e.g. in the form of verbal labels) can guide and sharpen the acquisition of perceptual categories in young infants (Xu et al., 2005), experimental evidence regarding early categorization points to a primarily unsupervised perceptually driven process (Behl-Chadha, 1996; Quinn, 2002).

 Learning useful, high-level representations without explicit labels is also a major goal in machine learning.
 Unsupervised or self-supervised learning methods have been experiencing a robust revival recently, with state-of-the-art self-supervised methods now rivaling the representational power of supervised learning in downstream tasks (He et al., 2019; Chen et al., 2020b,a).
 Currently, the most successful approaches to self-supervised learning are based on contrastive learning (Hadsell et al., 2006), where the basic idea is to learn nearby embeddings for semantically similar objects (e.g. images or videos) by pushing their embeddings together and distant embeddings for semantically dissimilar objects by pulling their embeddings apart.
 In the absence of explicit labels to determine semantic similarity, one often uses data augmentation to create semantically similar objects, e.g. by applying color distortions to an image (Chen et al., 2020b).
-Contrastive self-supervised learning has been applied to both images (Oord et al., 2018; Hjelm et al., 2018; He et al., 2019; Chen et al., 2020b,a) and videos (Sermanet et al., 2018; Zhuang et al., 2020; Knights et al., 2020) with promising results.
+Contrastive self-supervised learning has been applied to both images (Oord et al., 2018; Hjelm et al., 2018; He et al., 2019; Chen et al., 2020b,a) and videos (Sermanet et al., 2018; Zhuang et al., 2020a; Knights et al., 2020) with promising results.
 However, these works were primarily motivated by computer vision applications, and did not apply self-supervised learning methods to a developmentally realistic, longitudinal, first-person video dataset.
 Some relatively large first-person video datasets do exist in the computer vision literature, however they are either not longitudinal, e.g. Charades-Ego (Sigurdsson et al., 2018), or they are not developmentally realistic (i.e. not recorded from the perspective of developing children), e.g. KrishnaCam (Singh et al., 2016).
-Moreover, we are not aware of any prior systematic efforts to apply modern self-supervised learning techniques to such datasets.
+Moreover, we are not aware of any prior systematic efforts to apply modern self-supervised learning techniques to such datasets (however, see concurrent work by Zhuang et al. (2020b) training models on the SAYCam data aggregated from multiple children to predict neural responses from the ventral visual system).